christophelg/DuplicateFinder/README.md

 ## Motivation

-The main motivation for this tool was too cleanup my personal photo collections.
+The main motivation for this tool was to cleanup photo collections.

 ## Solution

-TODO
+A command line tool that will compute a hash of all the files and then check if multiple hashes match.
+The hashes are stored in a LevelDB database.
+The tool supports the following commands:
+* cleanup: removes hashes from the database
+* display: list the files that match a pattern
+* duplicate: scans the database to detect duplicate files
+* hash: surprisingly, hashs the given directories and add the results to the database

+Files that ends with: lnk, IBO, IFO, txt, ini are never hashed.

 ## Todo